SAP/openui5-docs/docs/Step_31_Routing_and_Navigation_e5200ee.md

 });
 ```

 We add the event handler function to the controller of our invoices list.
 Now it is time to navigate to the detail page by clicking an item in the invoice list.
-We access the router instance for our app by calling the helper method `sap.ui.core.UIComponent.getRouterFor(this)`.
+We access the router instance for our app by calling the helper method `getOwnerComponent().getRouter()`.
 On the router we call the `navTo` method to navigate to the `detail` route that we specified in the routing configuration.

 You should now see the detail page when you click an item in the list of invoices.